Business· 11 min read· Updated May 7, 2026

 Reality: Every day without a website is a day your competitors are capturing your potential customers.
 SEO takes months to build — the best time to start was yesterday.

 Still unsure about the investment?
 Get a free, no-obligation estimate for your specific business type and requirements.
-Ijjad's website cost estimator shows you exactly what to expect — no surprises.
+Ijjad's contact form shows you exactly what to expect — no surprises.

 What Your Business Website Actually Needs